Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Background and motivation

 We have the following theorem concerning the existence of localized solutions to \cref{KdV5eq4}, which is a direct consequence of \cite{Groves1998}, reversibility, and the stable manifold theorem.

 \begin{theorem} If $p < 2 \sqrt{c}$, then there exists a single-pulse solution $q(x)$ to \cref{KdV5eq4} which is an even function and decays exponentially to 0 at $\pm \infty$. \end{theorem}

-Linearization of \cref{KdV5eq4} about a solution $u^*(x)$ is the self-adjoint linear operator
+Linearization of \cref{KdV5eq4} about a solution $u(x)$ is the self-adjoint linear operator

-where $\calE''(u^*)$ is the Hessian of the energy.
+where $\calE''(u)$ is the Hessian of the energy.
 The rest state $u = 0$ corresponds to the equilibrium point $U = 0$ of the first order system \cref{KdV5ham2}.
 When $p < 2 \sqrt{c}$, this equilibrium is a hyperbolic saddle with 2-dimensional stable and unstable manifolds.
-The primary pulse $q(x)$ corresponds to a homoclinic orbit connecting the stable and unstable manifolds of this equilibrium.
+The single pulse $q(x)$ corresponds to a homoclinic orbit connecting the stable and unstable manifolds of this equilibrium.
 If $-2 \sqrt{c} < p < 2 \sqrt{c}$, the eigenvalues of $DF(0)$ are a complex quartet $\pm \alpha_0 \pm \beta i_0$, and multi-modal homoclinic and periodic orbits exist which lie close to the primary homoclinic orbit \cite{SandstedeStrut}.
-We adapt Lin's method as in \cite{Sandstede1993, SandstedeStrut} to construct periodic multi-pulse solutions by gluing together consecutive copies of the primary pulse in a loop using small remainder functions.
+We adapt Lin's method as in \cite{Sandstede1993, SandstedeStrut} to construct periodic multi-pulses ($n$-periodic solutions) by gluing together consecutive copies of the primary pulse end-to-end in a loop using small remainder functions.
 This provides not only an existence result but also estimates for these small remainder functions.
-As opposed to $n$-homoclinic solutions, which require $n-1$ joins at the pulse tails, these $n$-periodic solutions require $n$ joins at the tails, which provides an additional degree of freedom.
+As opposed to $n$-homoclinic solutions, for which the pulse tails are spliced together at $n-1$ locations, these $n$-periodic solutions require $n$ splices at the pulse tails, which provides an additional degree of freedom.
 For spectral stability, as in \cite{Sandstede1998}, we reduce the computation of the spectrum of the linearization of the PDE \cref{KdV5c} about a periodic $n$-pulse to a matrix equation.
-In contrast to \cite{Sandstede1998}, we obtain a $2n \times 2n$ block matrix which encodes both the interaction eigenvalues and the essential spectrum eigenvalues near the origin.
+In contrast to \cite{Sandstede1998}, we obtain a $2n \times 2n$ block matrix, which encodes both the interaction eigenvalues and the essential spectrum eigenvalues near the origin.